top of page

 Common Causes of Knocked-Out Teeth in Children

-Playground accidents or falls
+• Playground accidents or falls

-Blunt-force trauma to the face or jaw
+• Blunt-force injuries to the mouth or jaw

 What to Expect During a Knocked-Out Tooth Visit